OGGM/oggm-edu/docs/classes_howto.rst

 - encourage the use of keyboard shortcuts (such as `[shift+enter]` and `[ctrl+m] + key`)

-**On Binder: avoid bad surprises by explaining to your class that the sessions are temporary**.
+**On MyBinder: avoid bad surprises by explaining to your class that the sessions are temporary**.
 Show your students how to download and upload files to JupyterLab so that they feel comfortable saving their work from time to time.